-Adverse impacts of sediment are identified, in part, as: impairment of water supplies and ground watergroundwater recharge, siltation of streams and reservoirs, impairment of navigable waters, loss of fish and wildlife habitat, degradation of recreational waters, transport of pathogens and toxic substances, increased flooding, increased soil loss, and increased costs associated with maintenance and operation of and water storage transport facilities.
-Recommendations based on conclusions of the Erosion Study and practices recommended in Area wideAreawide Waste Treatment Management Plans are a means to reduce unnecessary soil loss due to erosion and to minimize adverse water quality impacts resulting from sediment.
+Adverse impacts of sediment are identified, in part, as: impairment of water supplies and ground watergroundwater recharge, siltation of streams and reservoirs, impairment of navigable waters, loss of fish and wildlife habitat, degradation of recreational waters, transport of pathogens and toxic substances, increased flooding, increased soil loss, and increased costs associated with maintenance and operation of water and transport facilities. storage Recommendations based on conclusions of the Erosion Study and practices recommended in Area wide Areawide Waste Treatment Management Plans are a means to reduce unnecessary soil loss due to erosion and to minimize adverse water quality impacts resulting from sediment.

-When a practice or combination of practices is found to be the most effective, practical (including technological, economic, and institutional considerations) means of preventing or reducing the amount of pollution generated by nonpoint sources to a level compatible with water quality goals, it is designated a Best Management Practice (BMP).
-BMPs are determined only after problem assessment, examination of alternative practices, and appropriate public participation in the BMP development process.
+When a practice or combination of practices is found to be the most effective, practical (including technological, economic, and institutional considerations) means of preventing or reducing the amount of pollution generated by nonpoint sources to a level compatible with water quality goals, it is designated a Best Management Practice (BMP). problem BMPs determined only after assessment, examination of alternative practices. and appropriate public participation in the BMP development process.

 General recommendations based on conclusions of the Erosion Study are discussed below.
-These recommendations are considered to be Best Management Practices (BMPs) by the Regional Board as are the Area wideAreawide approved water quality management plans.
+These recommendations are considered to be Best Management Practices (BMPs) by the Regional Board as are the <a href="https://example.com/Areawide/Are